muratk5n/thirdwave/en/README.md

 ---

-Then he is the one responsible for [this movie](2011/12/blaxploitation.md).
+So he is the one responsible for [this movie](2011/12/blaxploitation.md).

 VOA News: "Melvin Van Peebles, the groundbreaking filmmaker, playwright and musician whose work ushered in the 'blaxploitation'